 I talk to folks in divorce recovery every day.
 It’s my job to keep them upright and honest while going through the divorce itself, then focused on fashioning a new life after the gavel comes down.
 In the process, I’ve heard every morbid story you can imagine – from the ridiculous to the sublime.
 In the process, as the hurts come and go, I see over-reactions and dramatic decisions that can have devastating consequences if allowed to germinate and grow.

 I believe we can all agree that suicide is an extreme over-reaction to Susan’s situation.
 (Suicide is rarely the solution for any problem).
 After all, she has money.
-She’s a brilliant attorney with a booming business, her clients love her.
-She has a 2 year old little boy who adores her and a little girl on the way.
+She’s a brilliant attorney with a booming business.
+Her clients love her.
+She has a two-year-old little boy who adores her and a little girl on the way.

 Susan is suffering from “HALT” – a condition we all experience to a lesser degree than Susan every day.